 - Strength.
 Climbing exercises require both upper and lower body strength - particularly as you’ll often be supporting your own weight for lengthy periods.

 - Flexibility.
 Stretching for elusive handholds while spread across a rock face requires very good flexibility.
-Eventually you’ll be able to use the handholds that less flexible climbers can’t reach!
+Eventually you’ll be able to use the handholds that once seemed far out of reach.

-There are divisions of fishing that require much more fitness than you might previously have thought!
-Beach casting, fly fishing and in-river fishing are quite different to the more static forms of the sport — so try these types.
+There are divisions of fishing that require much more fitness than you might previously have thought.
+Beach casting, fly fishing and in-river fishing are quite different to the more static forms of the sport - so try these types to reap the most fitness benefits.

 - Stamina.
 Spending the best part of a day standing in a river, walking up and down a beach or fighting with a really big specimen for a few hours will test your stamina, so endurance is important.